Twaddler01/rpg_similitude/README.md

 # Updates

+10-17-2024
+- Updated inventory so players can sell items for gold from inventory tooltip.
+- Added function to generate dynamic equipment sets.
+- WIP: Adding random loot drops from dynamically generated items.
+- WIP: Adding dynamic enemies for other locations (besides Starting Zone) for more battles.

 10-15-2024
 - Minor updates.
 - Created inventory.js and character.js files to shorten functions.js file.
 Battle Section functions will be moved once section is more complete.